-- 55. That environmental and social sustainability policies identify and include at least the following: - The principles, commitments, objectives and strategy relating to shareholders, employees, clients, suppliers, social issues, the environment, diversity, tax responsibility, respect for human rights, and the prevention of corruption and other unlawful conduct - Means or systems for monitoring compliance with these policies, their associated risks, and - d - ct managemer II.
-C. .
-Mechanisms for supervising non-financial risk, including that relating to ethical aspects and aspects of business conduct. d. .
-Channels of communication, participation and dialogue with stakeholders. e.
-Responsible integrity and es that impede the e manipulation of data a and protect Co mplies 🗹 Complies partially □ Explain □ professiona responsibili l profile and d to adequately comp of their posts, while not ensate them for etain directors who meet the dedication, qualifications as to compromise the in ations and Co mplies 🗹 Ex xplain □
+55. That environmental and social sustainability policies identify and include at least the following:

+- a.
+The principles, commitments, objectives and strategy relating to shareholders, employees, clients, suppliers, social issues, the environment, diversity, tax responsibility, respect for human rights, and the prevention of corruption and other unlawful conduct - b.
+Means or systems for monitoring compliance with these policies, their associated risks, and management. - C. Mechanisms for supervising non-financial risk, including that relating to ethical aspects and aspects of business conduct. - d.
+Channels of communication, participation and dialogue with stakeholders. - e.
+Responsible communication practices that impede the manipulation of data and protect integrity and honour.